novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-145.md

 "Are you really moving the headquarters to Jeju Island?"

-It annoys him for no reason.
+It annoys him for some reason.

-Though she’s not his woman, why does he feel so bad?

-On the other hand, Lee Hyun-woo, aware of Jung Jin-sung in the front seat, said,
+On the other hand, Lee Hyun-woo, taking a glance at Jung Jin-sung in the front seat, said,

 "Yeah, I’m going to move."